ToolChainGang/Inductance/README.md

 length, then print out the Q (and other information) for that coil.
 From this you can choose a design with a high calculated Q value.

-You can do the same operation to choose a coil with shortest wire, or the smallest total volume, or whatever the designer needs.
+You can do the same operation to optimize a coil for shortest wire, or smallest total volume, or whatever the designer needs.

 ## Usage

+All programs accept the --help option to show their parameters.

+Use:

+* CoilCalc: to calculate and print the parameters of a known coil
+* CoilScanL: Given a specific inductance, scan all possible coil lengths, and for each length interpolate the number of turns needed for that inductance
+* CoulScanDL: Given a specific inductance, scan through all possible coil lengths and diameters, and for each length/diameter pair calculate the number of turns needed for that inductance.

 See [Quickstart](Quickstart.md) for an introduction on using the programs.

 See [Library](Library.md) for writing your own programs.

-The
+See [MaximizingQ](MaximizingQ.md) for notes on maximizing coil Q performance.

 ## Plotting the results

-Generated CSV files can be directly plotted with Gnuplot, making it possible to see trends and maxima/minima in the data.
+Generated CSV files can be directly plotted with Gnuplot, to easily see trends and maxima/minima in the data.

 ````